QualiSystems/cloudshell-help/docs/admin/supported-cloud-providers-in-cloudshell/private-cloud-provider-support-in-cloudshell/vmware-vcenter-integration-and-configuration/add-vmware-vcenter-cloud-provider-resource.md

     :::note
     The resource's name has a limit of 100 characters and can only contain alpha-numeric characters, spaces, and the following characters: | . - \_ \] \[
     :::
-6. Enter the **IP Addres**s of the vCenter server that will be used to deploy the virtual machines.
+6. Enter the **IP Address**s of the vCenter server that will be used to deploy the virtual machines.
 7. Click **Create**.

     The Resource dialog box is displayed.